javers/javers.github.io/documentation/features/index.md

   function in every place where
   important data (domain objects) are being created and modified by application users.

 * You don’t need to commit every object.
-JaVers navigates through the objects’ graph, starting from the object passed to
+JaVers navigates through the object graph, starting from the object passed to
   `javers.commit()` and deeply compares the whole structure with the previous version stored in JaversRepository.
   Thanks to that approach, you can commit large structures, like trees, graphs and DDD aggregates with a single